sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/cloud-deployment-heroku/README.md

 ## Watch Out!

-By default, a Heroku app will if it hasn't received any requests for 30 minutes.
-This means the next request it gets will need to the server, which causes a substantial delay in the response.
+By default, a Heroku app will sleep if it hasn't received any requests for 30 minutes.
+This means the next request it gets will need to wake up the server, which causes a substantial delay in the response.
 This is a limitation of Heroku's free tier.
 To keep an app awake full-time, go to "Resources" -> "Change Dyno Type" -> "Hobby".
 This costs $7 a month to run, but is prorated down to the second.

 ## Additional Resources